chantaltan/DH110-CHANTALTAN/assignment07/README.md

 ### Tasks
 This prototype supports 3 tasks:
 1. Browse music sheets by filtering to find an appropriate score to play
-2. Find a course to purchase
+2. Find a music course to purchase
 3. See saved sheets, purchased courses, and upload music sheets

 ## Final Wireflow